zhangweijian97/LogseqNote/pages/dme presentation.md

 ## [[DME Presentation 第二遍 删繁就简]]
 ## 演讲稿
 ### Now we have the ICA model that represents the observed variable x and unknow independent component s.
 Next, we need an objective function to find out the solutions of the independent components.
 ### That is, to maximise non-gaussianity.
-To explain, the central limit theorem tells us, the distribution of a sum of independent random variables tends toward a gaussian distribution
+To explain, the central limit theorem is that the distribution of a sum of independent random variables tends to be a Gaussian distribution.
+Let's define a variable y, which is a linear combination of x.
+You can see, y is also a linear combination of s.
+The central limit theorem tells us y is more gaussian than any of s.
 讲
 ###
 ##